cboard-org/cboard-io/_i18n/en/help/help.md

 Figure 3
 ### How do I logout?

-### What is the difference between a registered and a non
+### What is the difference between a registered and a non-registered user?

 ### How do I reset my password?
 ## How much does Cboard cost?